jabelardo/character-tools/README.md

 # Future Features

-Right now I don't have any plans to add new features, but I'm open to suggestions and feedback.
+Right now I'm mostly concerned in getting bugs busted and updating dependencies I don't have plans to add new features, though I want to improve the lorebook UI.
+But I'm open to suggestions and feedback.

 > [!NOTE]
 > This staerted as a fork of [@SrJuggernaut/character-tools](https://github.com/SrJuggernaut/character-tools)